PiDiBi/app-services-migration/asp-first.md

 1. Choose **migrate-&lt;your name&gt;.PublishSettings** and click **Open**, then **OK**
 1. Click **Publish**, as no other changes need to be made

 Visual Studio will deploy your site, and then automatically open the site in Azure in Internet Explorer.
 Note the site displays the same data you saw earlier, as it is using your local instance of SQL Server.
+If you want, you could change some of the data directly by using SQL Server Management Studio, refresh the page, and see the updates.

 ### Summary

+You have a lot of options available to you when migrating a website to Azure App Services.
+You can choose to migrate your application in stages, by either first uploading the database or, in our case, uploading the application.
+By using Hybrid Connections, you're able to access SQL Server locally, without having to update your application.

+What we saw in this exercise was how to create the web app in App Services, how to deploy our application, and then how to create and configure the Hybrid Connection.